BigDogEnergy/BigDogEnergy/readme.md

 # Chris Gomez

-Hey there, and welcome to the next step of my adventure -- this time with a new skill: Software Engineering!
+Hey there, and welcome to the next step of my adventure -- this time with a new skill: Software Engineering

 ## My Story